facebook/create-react-app/packages/react-scripts/template/README.md

   // ...
 }
 ```

-Then you can run `npm run build:staging` or whatever other environment you would like to set up.
+Then you can run `npm run build:staging` to build with the staging environment config.
+You can specify other environments in the same way.

 You may use `.env.production` as the fallback option in this case as `'production'` is the default `NODE_ENV`.